skeema/skeema/README.md

 Outside of a tagged release, every commit to the master branch is automatically tested against MySQL 5.6 and 5.7.

-### Unsupported in diffs
+### Unsupported in table diffs

 Go La Tengo **cannot** diff tables containing any of the following MySQL features yet:

-* partitioned tables
-* triggers
-* spatial types
-* special features of non-InnoDB storage engines
 * generated/virtual columns (MySQL 5.7+ / Percona Server 5.7+ / MariaDB 5.2+)
+* spatial column types
+* sub-partitioning (two levels of partitioning in the same table)
+* CHECK constraints (MySQL 8.0.16+ / Percona Server 8.0.16+ / MariaDB 10.2+)
 * column-level compression, with or without predefined dictionary (Percona Server 5.6.33+)
-* CHECK constraints (MySQL 8.0.16+ / Percona Server 8.0.16+ / MariaDB 10.2+)
+* special features of non-InnoDB storage engines

 This list is not necessarily exhaustive.
 Many of these will be implemented in subsequent releases.

 Go La Tengo also does not yet support rename operations, e.g. column renames or table renames.

+### Ignored object types

+The following object types are completely ignored by this package.
+Their presence won't break anything, but they will not be introspected or represented by the structs in this package.

+* views
+* triggers
+* events
+* grants / users / roles

 ## External Dependencies